SassDoc/sass-convert/README.md

 type: `String`
 The format to convert to.
 Can be `scss` or `sass`.

+### force
+type: `Boolean`
+default: `false`
+Continue the stream chain even if the converter is unable to work properly (e.g.: no `sass-convert` binary found).
+Unconverted chunks/files won't be pushed to the next pipe anyway.

 ### dasherize
 type: `Boolean`
 Convert underscores to dashes.